 Idea #1: Reader Segmentation

 Do your would-be clients receive the same emails as your long-time customers?
 If so, you could be missing out on a whole lot of leads!
 While you may not experience the 750% increase in revenue that Campaign Monitor outlines, email marketing for plumbers naturally benefits from matching clients with the content that suits them best.

 How can you effectively break your email list into cohesive groups?

 Idea #2: Segmenting by Interest

 Toilets vs. water heaters.
 There’s a huge interest gap between these two topics.
 Likewise, the client base in your email list is made up of different segments with very different interests.
-Some crave insight on how to save on water utilities.
+Some crave insight into how to save on water utilities.
 Others want to avoid the sort of emergencies that require calling your business early Saturday morning!

 But how can you construct fitting segments for each of these groups?